Introduction to the MHA-NCPS Credential

 What is it?

-Created and developed by peers, the MHA-NCPS credential recognizes peers who have the experiences necessary to work alongside healthcare teams.
+Created and developed by peers, the MHA-NCPS credential is an advanced credential that recognizes peers who have extensive experience and a large knowledge base that sets them apart.
 These experiences include:

-- Lived-experience (all peers have lived through and experienced recovery from substance or mental health conditions.)
+- Lived-experience (all peers have lived through and experienced recovery from mental health challenges.)

-- Training (have taken and/or participated in all the required training experiences).
+- Training (have taken and/or participated in a minimum of 40 hours training).
 Click here for a list of approved trainings for the MHA-NCPS credential.

-- On the job (has had actual on the job experience by working within the peer-to-peer recovery support community.)
+- On the job (has had a minimum of 3,000 hours on the job experience by working within the peer-to-peer recovery support community.)

 What do MHA-NCPS’s do with their credential?